Allsvenskan: Managers

 The current managers in Allsvenskan are:

 Players

 Appearances

-Sven Andersson has the record for most appearances in Allsvenskan with 431 appearances for Örgryte IS and Helsingborgs IF.
+Andreas Johansson has the record for most appearances in Allsvenskan with 445 appearances for Halmstads BK and IFK Norrköping.
+Johansson overtook the record from Örgryte and Helsingborg goalkeeper Sven Andersson in 2024.
 Sven Jonasson has the record for most matches in a row with 332 matches for IF Elfsborg between 11 September 1927 and 1 November 1942.